Embleton, Cumbria

-Embleton is a small village and civil parish located in the Allerdale district in Cumbria, England.
+Embleton is a small village and civil parish located in the Cumberland district in Cumbria, England.
 It is located east of Cockermouth on the A66 road, and within the boundaries of the Lake District National Park.

-As of the 2001 census the parish had a population of 297, reducing slightly to 294 at the 2011 Census.
+The hamlet of Wythop Mill is within the parish about a mile south of the village, close to the boundary with Wythop civil parish.